tonethar/IGME-230-GDD-2017-Fall/exercises/1B-Fixing-Banjo.md

 `ModPagespeed off`

-This unsurprisingly tells the web server to not enable ModPagespeed for the directory that contains the file, and all of its sub-directories.
+This unsurprisingly tells the web server to disable the PageSpeed module for the directory that contains the file, and all of its sub-directories.

 ## III.
 Instructions:
 1. Using your SFTP client of choice, upload this file to the www folder on your banjo.rit.edu account.